microsoft/FLAML/website/docs/Examples/AutoML-NLP.md

 X_test = test_dataset[custom_sent_keys]

 automl = AutoML()

+import ray
+if not ray.is_initialized():
+    ray.init()

 automl_settings = {
-    "time_budget": 100,
-    "task": "seq-classification",
+    "time_budget": 1200,                  # setting the time budget
-    "fit_kwargs_by_estimator": {
+    "task": "seq-classification",       # setting the task as seq-classification "fit_kwargs_by_estimator": {
-        "transformer":
-       {
+        "transformer": {
+            "output_dir": "data/output/",   # setting the output directory
-           "output_dir": "data/output/"  # if model_path is not set, the default model is facebook/muppet-roberta-base: https://huggingface.co/facebook/muppet-roberta-base
+            "model_path": "bert-base-uncased",  # if model_path is not set, the default model is facebook/muppet-roberta-base: https://huggingface.co/facebook/muppet-roberta-base
         }
+    },
-    },  # setting the huggingface arguments: output directory "gpu_per_trial": 1,                         # set to 0 if no GPU is available
+    "gpu_per_trial": 1,                 # set to 0 if no GPU is available
-}
+    "log_file_name": "seqclass.log",    # set the file to save the log for HPO "log_type": "all",                  # the log type for trials: "all" if logging all the trials, "better" if only keeping the better trials
+    "use_ray": {"local_dir": "data/output/"},                    # set whether to use Ray
+    "n_concurrent_trials": 4,
+    "keep_search_state": True,          # keeping the search state }
 automl.fit(X_train=X_train, y_train=y_train, X_val=X_val, y_val=y_val, **automl_settings)
 automl.predict(X_test)